TSFitPy-developers/TSFitPy/README.md

     - Guess ranges for vmac, rotation, abundance and doppler shift (deviated from RV)
 - An example of `fitlist` file is added as well:
   - `name_of_spectrum_to_fit     rv      teff  logg  [Fe/H]  Input_vmicroturb Input_vmacroturb` is first row
-    - Most importantly you need specname, rv, teff, logg, [Fe/H] (if fitted) and optionally vmic and vmac
+    - Most importantly, you need specname, rv, teff, logg, [Fe/H] (if fitted) and optionally vmic and vmac
     - You can also provide abundance for each element.
 Example:
       - `name_of_spectrum_to_fit rv teff logg [Fe/H] vmic vmac  Mg/Fe  Ti/H  A(Ca)`
       - Then provide their values in the next row: